 -

-⚖️ Engage a lawyer in case of discrimination or too high deposit.
+⚖️ Consult a lawyer in cases of discrimination or an excessively high deposit.

 Frequently Asked Questions (FAQ)

-1. Can a landlord ask expats for higher deposit than Dutch people?
+1. Is a landlord allowed to charge expats a higher deposit than Dutch nationals?

-No, that’s discrimination.
-The deposit must be reasonable and equal for everyone.
+No, that is discrimination.
+The deposit must be reasonable and the same for everyone.

 2. How much deposit is normal in the Netherlands?